emilps/fjelltg/src/pages/product/2020-03-20-meal-cooler.md

 description2: >-
   All FTG coolers are designed to have as low costs as possible in installation and maintenance.
-infobox2: 'The picture shows the inside of a cooler, to show the agitator'
+infobox2: The picture shows the agitator on the inside of a cooler
 productcategory: Fish Meal Plant
 ---